 To receive disability benefits for a pre-existing condition, showing that your health issue worsened over the course of your service or in the years after isn’t enough.
 You need to be able to show that your condition progressed more rapidly or became worse than it naturally would have due to your military service.

-A VA-accredited North Carolina veterans disability appeals attorney can help you compile the medical evidence necessary to substantiate your position and launch a successful appeal after a denial.
+A VA-accredited North Carolina veterans disability appeals attorney can help compile the medical evidence necessary to substantiate your position.
+Then, they will guide you as you launch a successful appeal after a denial.

-The current Camp Lejeune toxic water claims include both administrative claims, which the Department of the Navy is working to process, as well as a multidistrict litigation, which North Carolina federal judges are evaluating.
+The current Camp Lejeune toxic water claims include two types of claims.
+There are administrative claims, which the Department of the Navy is working to process.
+Additionally, there is a multidistrict litigation, which North Carolina federal judges are evaluating.